Katie P. Desiderio

 Areas of Research and/or Expertise

-Holding a doctorate in leadership with a specialization in human resource development, Dr. Desiderio’s teaching interests include Management & Organizational Theory, Organizational Behavior, Leadership, Sport Management, Marketing, and Human Resource Management.
-As per her current research is in the area of flow, finding happiness to optimize performance at work, organizational citizenship behavior, and social justice issues in HRD, she has been able to share her work to encourage the interests of students.
+Holding a doctorate in leadership with a specialization in human resource development, Dr. Desiderio’s teaching interests include a mindfulness thread in courses such as, Leading People in Organizations, Management & Organizational Theory, Organizational Behavior and Leadership, Mindfulness in Sport, and Happiness in the Workplace.
+Her research is in optimizing human performance at work, employee engagement, organizational citizenship behaviors, and flow at work, which fuels her work in and out of the classroom.

-- 2013 Timothy M. Breidegam Memorial Faculty/ Administrator Service Award, Moravian College
+- 2013 Timothy M. Breidegam Memorial Faculty & Administrator Service Award

-- 2011 Moravian College Commencement Speaker -- elected by graduating class
+- 2011 Moravian College Commencement Speaker – elected by graduating class of 2011

 - 2011 Track Chair Assistant Editor, Critical HRD/Social Justice track, AHRD conference

 - 2010 Golden Apple Award winner for teaching excellence sponsored by Omicron Delta Kappa (ODK), the national leadership honor society

 - Each academic year, ODK solicits college community votes to honor one faculty member with this prestigious teaching award